Ted Bessell

-Howard Weston "Ted" Bessell Jr. (March 20, 1935 – October 6, 1996) was an American television actor and director.
-He is best known for his role as Donald Hollinger, the boyfriend and eventual fiancé of Marlo Thomas' character in the TV series That Girl (1966–1971).
+Howard Weston "Ted" Bessell Jr. (March 20, 1935 – October 6, 1996) was an American television actor and director widely known for his role as Donald Hollinger, the boyfriend and eventual fiancé of Marlo Thomas's character in the TV series That Girl (1966–1971).

-Early career
+Early life and education

-Born in Flushing, New York, to Howard Weston "Buster" Bessell (1904–1958) and his wife, Jo (1915–2004), Ted Bessell grew up in Manhasset, Nassau County, Long Island.
+Born in Flushing, New York, to Howard Weston "Buster" Bessell (1904–1958) and his wife, Jo (1915–2004), Ted Bessell grew up in Manhasset, New York and attended Manhasset Secondary School.
 He was initially preparing for a career as a classical musician.
 As a 12-year-old child prodigy, he performed a piano recital at Carnegie Hall.
 Bessell played lacrosse in high school with future football star and actor Jim Brown.

 After attending Georgetown University and the University of Colorado, Bessell decided to focus on acting.
 He studied with Sanford Meisner at the Neighborhood Playhouse, studied dance and dramatic movement with Martha Graham and Louis Horst, was a member of a professional acting class under Meisner and worked with Wynn Handman in another professional acting group.
 He worked at ABC New York as a page (or usher) to supplement his income in the late 1950s.

+Career

 He appeared on such TV shows as Who Do You Trust? with Johnny Carson and The Dick Clark Show, a Saturday-night variety show featuring rock 'n roll stars.
 He directed and acted in stock where he appeared in a wide spectrum of theatre works ranging from Shakespeare to Jule Styne.
 He then was cast in the off-Broadway production of The Power of Darkness, which led to further off-Broadway work with the Blackfriars Guild.
 He co-produced (with his brother, writer-director Frank Bessell) Joe Orton's Crimes of Passion, directed by Michael Kahn.

 Bessell first went to Los Angeles in the West Coast production of Thomas Wolfe's Look Homeward, Angel, for which he received great critical notices.
-Following that, he had small roles in The Outsider and Lover Come Back.
+Following that, he had small roles in The Outsider and Lover Come Back in 1961.

 In 1962, he played 27-year-old college student Tom-Tom DeWitt on the short-lived television series It's a Man's World.
-In 1965, he appeared in an episode of 12 O'Clock High and “The Alfred Hitchcock Hour” episode, “Thou Still Unravished Bride,” as Elliott.
-In 1965 to 1966, he was also regularly featured on Jim Nabors' Gomer Pyle, U.S.M.C. as Private Francis "Frankie" Lombardi.
+In 1965, he appeared in an episode of 12 O'Clock High and The Alfred Hitchcock Hour episode, "Thou Still Unravished Bride", as Elliott.
+In 1965 to 1966, he was also regularly featured on Jim Nabors's Gomer Pyle, U.S.M.C. as Private Francis "Frankie" Lombardi.

-Bessell appeared in such feature films as McHale's Navy Joins the Air Force, and Don't Drink the Water.
-He appeared in the TV film Your Money or Your Wife, which won the Peabody Award for Best Mystery of the Year.
+Bessell appeared in such feature films as McHale's Navy Joins the Air Force (1965), and Don't Drink the Water (1969).
+He appeared in the TV films Two on a Bench (1971) and Your Money or Your Wife (1972), which won the Peabody Award for Best Mystery of the Year.